Wright State Raiders men's basketball: Dayton

 The Wright State University and University of Dayton series is known as the Gem City Jam.
 The two universities are located in Dayton, Ohio, only 10 miles apart from each other.
 Although the two schools no longer compete head to head in men's basketball, they still compete against each other in other sports.
 The series currently favors Dayton at 5–3.
-The last meeting was held at the University of Dayton on December 13, 1997, Dayton won 94–63.
+The last meeting was held at the University of Dayton on December 13, 1997; Dayton won 94–63.

 Northern Kentucky

 The Wright State and Northern Kentucky series began in 1972 where both schools would routinely compete against each other up until 1987 when Wright State moved to division 1.
 The series would be reignited in 2015 when Northern Kentucky joined the Horizon League.
-Wright state currently leads the series 27–13.
+Wright State currently leads the series 32–18.

 Other rivals

-Although it may not be considered a rivalry, Wright State and Miami (OH) have played a total of 37 times since 1972, with Miami leading the series 21–16.
-The Raiders and the Redhawks have played each other most seasons since 1999.
+Although it may not be considered a rivalry, Wright State and Miami (OH) have played a total of 40 times since 1972, with Miami leading the series 21–19.